2100, Residence

 • utilities.

-Note: If the applicant conducts a self-employment business in their home, consider the cost of the home (rent, mortgage, utilities) as shelter costs, not business expenses, unless these costs can be identified as necessary for the business separately.
+Note: If the applicant conducts a self-employment business in their home, consider the cost of the home, such as rent, mortgage and utilities, as shelter costs, not business expenses, unless these costs can be identified as necessary for the business separately.

 The following are not allowable costs of producing self-employment income: